sriramcu/anatomy_detection_neural_networks_comparison/README.md

 whether custom preprocessing is enabled for training (if so, it will automatically be enabled for prediction by storing this flag in the pickle file as explained).

-* Note that we do not need to specify dataset directories since these are given in utils/constants.py.
+* Note that we do not need to specify dataset directories since these are given by default in utils/constants. py. `-t` and `-v` arguments are optional to change these.
-* Try to make sure that in each training session you use a different number of epochs since pickle file name, checkpoint file name, etc. are based on number of epochs.
+* Try to make sure that in each training session you use a different number of epochs since pickle file name, checkpoint file name, etc. are based on number of epochs, and they could get overwritten if all are the same.
+* To avoid the above case, the `-u` argument can be used to append a custom string to the checkpoint file name.
 * `neural_networks.py` contains all the neural networks used in this project (specified by `-n` argument).

 ### 5. Analyze Training Metrics